soyDESKTOP68A2MRFT/personal-earbud-script/README.md

-(PS: ONLY WORKS WITH PULSEAUDIO, BUT YOU CAN SET IT FOR PIPEWIRE ENTERING THE FOLLOWING COMMAND ON THE CORRESPONDING SECTION OF THE SCRIPT):
+(PS: THE SYNC UNSYNCED EARBUDS FEATURE ONLY WORKS WITH PULSEAUDIO, BUT YOU CAN SET IT FOR PIPEWIRE ENTERING THE FOLLOWING COMMAND ON THE CORRESPONDING SECTION OF THE SCRIPT):

     pw-cli create-node audio.mixers.combine-sink